Strellea/ITE18-FINAL-PROJECT/readme.txt

 To run:
-Frontend: npm run dev
+Frontend: npm run fontend
-Backend: npm run start
+Backend: npm run dev (for development)

 Game mechanics : Navigate the boat to avoid incoming obstacles and survive for as long as possible.